Diagnostics & Procedures

 Why Surgeon General Vivek Murthy Focuses on Preventing Illness

-Dr. Vivek Hallegere Murthy, the youngest appointed U.S. Surgeon General in modern times, shares the inspiration behind his career in medicine and what fuels his commitment to a healthier nation.
+Dr. Vivek Hallegere Murthy, the youngest appointed U.S. Surgeon General in modern times, shares the inspiration behind his career in medicine and his commitment to a healthier nation.

 Before You Brew: What Health Care Professionals Need to Know About Caffeine Overdose